penninesoaringclub/newsletter/content/posts/2025-09/index.md

 Three years ago, an experienced South Wales pilot popped up on [Paragliding Forum](https://www.paraglidingforum.com/viewtopic.php?p=p692018#p692018) asking for tips to help with the nerves that he'd started feeling in thermals and at altitude.

-The thread has comments from all sorts of pilots, from an ex-British champion, to PSC punters and your newsletter editor.

-He came back this week to say how much the thread had helped him and seeing as we all get the heebie-jeebies sometimes, it seemed a good idea to pull the ideas in that thread into a list of tips for combatting nerves, so here they are.
+The thread has comments from all sorts of pilots, from an ex-British champion to PSC punters and the opening poster came back this week to say how much the advice had helped him.
+Seeing as we all get the heebie-jeebies sometimes, it seemed a good idea to pull the ideas in that thread into a list of tips for combatting nerves, so here they are.

 ### Tips for nerves